 Course grades will be calculated using the following assignments:

 |Assignment||Percent of Credit|

 |Final individual project report||20%|

 Please use the table below to understand how your numeric grade - listed in Canvas related to your final letter grade in this course.

 All email messages about this course should include “earth-analytics” in the subject line and be signed with your full name.
 Please use your official CU email address when communicating with your course instructors.

 If your email is not personal in nature, but rather a question about the homework, issues with the course website, or issues with R, please

-- See if the question has already been asked on Piazza
+- See if the question has already been asked in the Canvas Discussion page.

-- If the question hasn’t already been asked, please post your question to PIAZZA.
+- If the question hasn’t already been asked, please post your question to the Canvas Discussion page.